-When backpacking Peru, as always, treat the locals with respect and in return, you will be treated with respect.
+As always, treat the locals with respect, and in return, you will be treated with respect.

 IS PERU EXPENSIVE?

-Backpacking Peru can be done on the cheap if you eat like a local, stay at cheap hostels and don’t party too hard.
-Realistically, you can travel Peru on around $25 – $50 per day.
+Peru can be done on the cheap if you eat like a local, stay at cheap hostels, and don’t party too hard.
+Realistically, you can travel to Peru for around $25 – $50 per day.